ddev/ddev/docs/content/users/install/ddev-installation.md

     DDEV has Debian and RPM packages that work with both apt and yum repositories, and on most any variant that uses those, including Windows WSL2.

-    * Debian/Ubuntu and derivative distros - Install the ddev apt repositories with:
+    * Debian/Ubuntu and derivative distros - Install the DDEV apt repositories with:

     ```bash
     curl https://apt.fury.io/drud/gpg.key | sudo apt-key add -